 Travel can be expensive.
 It's easy to spend anywhere from $10,000 or more for an overseas trip for two.
 When you add up the costs of your flights, hotels, tours, excursions, and meals, you've got a pretty good size chunk of change to put aside.

-As I mentioned in How to Travel Sustainably, Americans take fewer vacations than any other developed country in the world, either because employers don't offer enough time off or we simply can't afford it.
+As I mentioned in How to Travel Sustainably, Americans take fewer vacations than any other developed country in the world, with one of the main reasons being that people simply can't afford it.